We’re holding Big Tech accountable for its role in fossil fuel production

 This drives massive enabled emissions—additional emissions resulting from increased fossil fuel production only made possible by advanced tech.

 The use of AI overshadows the direct impacts of AI operations.
-Two projects alone - of many - enable emissions equal to 334% of Microsoft’s entire FY23 carbon footprint - including its data centers.
+Two projects alone - of many - enable emissions equal to 334% of Microsoft’s entire FY23 carbon footprint - including its datacenters.
 This starkly contrasts with the sustainability pledges of hyperscalers like Microsoft, Amazon, and Google.

-We’re pushing to truly align technology use with climate science
+We’re working to truly align technology with climate science

 -